 9x

-increase in savings among participants after the program ends, plus a 37% increase in earnings with an ROI of USD 3.21 for every USD 1 spent
+increase in savings among participants after the programme ends, plus a 37% increase in earnings.

 93%